maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ![image](https://maelfabien.github.io/assets/images/expl5_9.png)

 January seems to be a popular choice, although we should probably be careful.
 Some missing data might be filled by default to January 1st.
-During the months of July and August, there are however few songs being released.
-Most songs are available to most markets :
+During the months of July and August, however, there are few songs being released.
+Most songs are available to most markets:

 ```python